QubesOS/qubes-core-admin/doc/qubes-events.rst

 Event handlers can be defined as coroutine.
 This way they can execute long running actions without blocking the whole qubesd process.
-To define asynchronous event handler, annotate a coroutine (a function defined with `async def`, or decorated with :py:func:`asyncio.coroutine`) with :py:func:`qubes.events.handler` decorator.
+To define asynchronous event handler, annotate a coroutine (a function defined with `async def`) with :py:func:`qubes.events.handler` decorator.
 By definition, order of such handlers is undefined.

 Asynchronous events can be fired using :py:meth:`qubes.events.Emitter.fire_event_async` method.
 It will handle both